-Guidelines Maximum Number of Directorships in other companies Executive Director As provided in the Company's Manual of Corporate Governance, the following guidelines shall be used in the determination of the number of directorships for Board members: As a holding company, the Company's executive directors are appointed to Board seats of the Company's Business Units or operational companies within the Aboitiz Group. a) The nature of the business of AboitizPower; The Company follows the SEC rule on term and directorship limits of directors. b) Age of the director; c) Number of directorship/active memberships and officerships in other corporations or organizations; and d) Possible conflict of interest.
-The optimum number of directorships a Director shall hold shall be related to the capacity of a Director to perform his duties diligently in general.
-The CEO and other executive directors shall submit themselves to a low inactive limit on membership in other corporate boards.
-The same low limit shall apply to independent, non-executive directors who serve as full-time executives in other corporations.
-In any case, the capacity of directors to serve with diligence shall not be compromised.
-Non-Executive Director Same as above Same as above CEO Same as above Same as above
+Guidelines Maximum Number of Directorships in other companies Manua the fo used i ovided in the Company's I of Corporate Governance, Illowing guidelines shall be in the determination of the r of directorships for Board ers: As a holding company, the Company's executive directors are appointed to Board seats of the Company's Business Units or operational companies within the Aboitiz Group.
+Abo nature of the business of itizPower; The Company follows the SEC rule on term and directorship limits of directors. b) Age of the director; mer nber of directorship/active mberships and officerships in er corporations or anizations; and d) Pos sible conflict of interest. shall be Directo optimum number of rships a Director shall hold e related to the capacity of a or to perform his duties tly in general. directo a low i in oth same indepe directo rs who serve as full-time any cas serve ives in other corporations.
+In se, the capacity of directors to with diligence shall not be omised. s above Same as above s above Same as above